Bernstein - von Mises Theorem for growing parameter dimension

-The paper is organized as follows.
-Section~\ref{SGaussapprox} states our main result which can be viewed as a version of the BvM theorem for the case of a non-informative prior.
-Sections~\ref{SellCS} and \ref{Sellconf} discuss how this result can be used for building the elliptical credible sets and how these sets can also be used as frequentist confidence sets.
-Some extensions to a regular prior are given in Section~\ref{Sregularprior}.
-The results are illustrated on the cases of an i.i.d. sample in Section~\ref{SBvMiid}.
-In particular, we show that the BvM result holds if the sample size \( \nsize \) is larger in order than the cube of the parameter dimension \( \dimp \).
-In this case the classical asymptotic BvM statement follows immediately from our results.
-The imposed conditions are collected in Section~\ref{Scondgllo}, Section~\ref{SauxBvM} presents some auxiliary results on the properties of the posterior, and the proofs are collected in Section~\ref{ChProofsBvM} of the Appendix.
+The whole study is nonasymptotic and all ``small'' terms are carefully described.
+This helps to understand how the parameter dimension is involved and particularly to address the question of a \emph{critical dimension}; see Section~\ref{SBvMiid} which specifies the result to the i.i.d. case with \( \nsize \) observations and links the obtained results to the classical literature.

+The paper is structured as follows: Section~\ref{Scondgllo} presents the imposed condition, the frequentist results are given in Section~\ref{Sfreqres}, the BvM results and its extensions are described in Section~\ref{SGaussapprox}.
+Section~\ref{SauxBvM} presents some auxiliary results which can be of independent interest and provides the proofs.
+Some useful auxiliary facts are collected in the Appendix.

-\Chapter{Main results} This section presents our main results which state the Bernstein--von Mises Theorem for a non-classical and non-asymptotic framework.
-First we discuss the special case of a non-informative prior given by the Lebesgue measure \( \priorden(\thetav) \equiv 1 \) on \( \R^{p} \).
-Then we extend the results to any prior with a continuous density on a vicinity of the central point \( \thetavs \).
-The study uses some recent results from \cite{SP2011}.
-Section~\ref{ScatLQB} provides a brief overview of the bracketing and upper function devices required for our study.
-The main result is stated in Section~\ref{SGaussapprox}, then we discuss some corollaries and extensions.
+\Chapter{Main results} This section presents our main results which include the Fisher and Wilks expansions and the Bernstein--von Mises Theorem for a non-classical and non-asymptotic framework.
+First we present the frequentist results: concentration and large deviation properties of the maximum likelihood estimator \( \tilde{\thetav} \), the Fisher expansion for the difference \( \tilde{\thetav} - \thetav \) and the Wilks expansion for the excess \( L(\tilde{\thetav}) - L(\thetav) \).
+Then we switch to the Bayesian framework and establish the BvM result for the special case of a non-informative prior given by the Lebesgue measure \( \prior(\thetav) \equiv 1 \) on \( \R^{\dimp} \) and extend the results to any prior with a continuous density on a vicinity of the central point \( \thetavs \).
+The results are stated in a concise way, all the terms are given explicitly.
+Surprisingly, the leading terms in all bounds are sharp, in particular, the classical results on asymptotic efficiency can be easily derived from the obtained expansions.